hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 Required in production.
 This value is usually set automatically by Heroku when a Heroku Postgres instance is attached to an app.

+## DD_AGENT_MAJOR_VERSION

+Set in our Heroku `commonwealthapp` pipeline, selecting our Datadog version.
+As of 240101, we use version `7`.

+## DD_API_KEY

+Secret Datadog account key.
+Set in our Heroku `commonwealthapp` pipeline.
+See [DataDog.md](../knowledge_base/Datadog.md) for more info.

+## DD_DYNO_HOST

+Boolean set in our Heroku `commonwealthapp` pipeline, in order to scope the buildpack to a dyno.
+See [DataDog.md](../knowledge_base/Datadog.md) for more info.

 ## DD_ENABLE_HEROKU_POSTGRES

-Set in our Heroku `commonwealthapp` pipeline to enable PSQL analytics through DataDog.
+Boolean set in our Heroku `commonwealthapp` pipeline to enable PSQL analytics through DataDog.
 See [DataDog.md](../knowledge_base/Datadog.md) for more info.

 ## DD_ENABLE_HEROKU_REDIS

-Set in our Heroku `commonwealthapp` pipeline to enable Redis analytics through DataDog.
+Boolean set in our Heroku `commonwealthapp` pipeline to enable Redis analytics through DataDog.
 See [DataDog.md](../knowledge_base/Datadog.md) for more info.

 ## DD_DISABLE_HOST_METRICS

-Set in our Heroku `commonwealthapp` pipeline to disable metrics that are not presently useful to us.
+Boolean in our Heroku `commonwealthapp` pipeline to disable metrics that are not presently useful to us.
+As of 240101, should be disabled (i.e. `true`).
 See [DataDog.md](../knowledge_base/Datadog.md) for more info.

 ## DD_LOG_LEVEL